-A complete summary of the predicted wind conditions across the study site is presented in Section 5 of this report.
-Based on CFD test results, interpretation, experience with similar developments, and reference to City of Ottawa pedestrian wind speed criteria, we conclude that all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
-More specifically, surrounding sidewalks, walkways, building access points, and the landscaped lawn located at the southwest corner of the site, will experience acceptable wind conditions throughout the year.
+A complete summary of the predicted wind conditions is provided in Section 5 of this report and illustrated in Figures 3-6 following the main text.
+Based on CFD test results, interpretation, experience with similar developments and reference to City of Ottawa pedestrian wind speed criteria, we conclude that wind conditions over most pedestrian sensitive grade-level locations within and surrounding the study site will be acceptable for the intended uses on a seasonal basis.
+The lone exception is the foyer entrance in the driveway underpass at the northwest corner of the building, which will not achieve the desired comfort classification of standing during the three colder seasons.
+Mitigation is recommended for this entrance in the form of wind barriers, a recessed doorway, or the use of sliding doors, as described in Section 5.